flame-code/FLAME/docs/13_single_point.rst

     default: ``0``

-.. warning: other methods to link with flame?
+.. warning:: other methods to link with flame?
+In fact, how to link by compiling with library.
+Is there a subroutine that has to be called?